CarHol/Futhark-GPU/README.md

 ## CPU mode

 If you don't have a compatible GPU or `nvidia-docker` installation, you can omit the `--gpus all` argument to run the container in CPU mode.
 The CUDA and OpenCL headers and libraries are still available, so you can still use this container to cross-compile for a system with the necessary runtimes.

+## License

+This is just a Dockerfile, and a pretty basic one at that.
+You are free to use, copy, edit and distribute it in any way you want without attribution.